-It is also important to truly understand what is leading people to saying “no”.
+It is also important to truly understand what is leading people to say “no”.
 Sometimes, it comes from externalities which are completely unrelated to your idea or project.
 For example, when pitching to venture capitalists you might encounter profiles that are simply not willing to acquire the context necessary to understand what you’re working on, or maybe it is something they consider extremely boring and, as such, just don’t want to get involved in.

-Focus on understanding the “no” and learning when there are learning opportunities or brushing it off, when it is simply an externality.
+Focus on understanding the “no” and learning when there are learning opportunities or brushing it off when it is simply an externality.
 In the latter, simply brush it off and move on.

 What happens after an entrepreneur pitches to VCs?

-Recently, I heard an interview of a partner of a big multinational venture capital firm.
+Recently, I heard an interview with a partner of a big multinational venture capital firm.
 He shared a bit about the backstage of pitching to venture capitalists; what happens immediately after an entrepreneur leaves the room.
 I consider it to be great food for thought for entrepreneurs getting used to hearing “no”.

 “If I’m presenting an idea to my partners and they all go, “That’s great!
 We should do that.”
 I’m like, “Careful.
 Here’s a bunch of hyper-smart people and no one’s saying, ‘Oh, watch out for this, or watch out for that.’”
 It’s too easy.
 The idea is so obviously good, I can already hear the stampede of competitors trampling over our hopeful little startup.”Adapted from Reid Hoffman’s podcast series ‘Masters of Scale’